andreas-legath/teched2025-XP266/exercises/ex1/README.md

 3. The overview page of **SAP Cloud Transport Management** where you navigate to **Landscape visualization**

 4. You will now create a new transport landscape.
-This containts the creation of 3 transport nodes (DEV, QA and PRD) and 2 transport nodes.
+This contains the creation of 3 transport nodes (DEV, QA and PRD) and 2 transport nodes.

 5. Click the **+** sign to create your DEV node
    <br>![](/exercises/ex1/images/ctms_create_node.png)